 Last year we looked at the top 10 Australian food blogs (as chosen by us) and we decided it was about time to update our list.
 We bring you the 2017 Edition, new and improved.

-Many Australians have fused their love of the internet and their passion for food into mouth-watering daily blogs and inspiring social media accounts that capture their food adventures and new creations.
-Here at Margin Media, we have decided to take some time to share some of our favourite go-to blogs for edible inspiration.
+There are heaps of Australians turning their passion for food into mouth-watering daily blogs and inspiring social media accounts, capturing their food adventures and new creations.
+Here at Margin Media, we decided to share some of our favourite go-to blogs for edible inspiration.

-Tania is a food product manager at an artisian Italian food company.
-Her recipes and style are heavily influencd and inspired by her Mother.
-Her simple and stylish recipes seem anything but once plated and this is down to her easy going approach to her blog.
+Tania is a food product manager at an artisan Italian food company.
+Her recipes and style are heavily influenced and inspired by her Mother.
+Her simple and stylish recipes always look delicious and beautifully plated.
+This simple, clean aesthetic is visible across her entire blog.

 The newest addition to our list is Melanie Lionello's deliciously inspiring blog Naturally Nutritious.
 The qualified nutritionist from Melbourne pours her heart into creating mouth-watering, visually enticing and healthy recipes, as well as restaurant reviews and travel stories.
-Sweets, savouries, treats, drinks, sauces, she covers everything, but centres it around nutiriton and bags of flavour.
+Sweets, savouries, treats, drinks, sauces, she covers everything, but centres it around nutrition and bags of flavour.
 Check out her cinnamon spelt doughnuts for an out-of-this-world treat.

 6. Chew Town

 Chew Town is put together by Sydney-based chef Amanda.
-The blog has been running since March 2011 and has a flare for the dramatic with eye-catching visuals with designer cutlery and rustic table settings.
-Chew Town showcases seasonal produce, bold flavours and uncomplicated cooking that aims to show readers that impressive looking food is usually not difficult if you are game enough to give it a try.
+The blog has been running since March 2011 and has a flare for the dramatic, with eye-catching visuals with designer cutlery and rustic table settings.
+Chew Town showcases seasonal produce, bold flavours and uncomplicated cooking that aims to show readers that impressive looking food doesn't have to be difficult...if you are game enough to give it a try.

-Our number seven pick goes to Sydney food blogger Nagi.
-Famous for her creative and bold new ideas and for her fresh takes on favourites to shortcut preparation, cut down on cost and create food with style.
+Our number four pick goes to Sydney food blogger Nagi.
+Famous for her creative and bold new ideas, as well as her fresh takes on favourites to shortcut preparation; she cuts down on cost and creates food with style.
 Hands down, the photography captures every inch of flavour dripping from her recipes.
-Where this blog succeeds is in its mission statement.
-Breaking free of food blog norms, embracing simple recipes made from everyday ingredients, never leaving waste and embracing crowd-pleasing dishes to turn heads.
+Where this blog succeeds is in its mission statement: breaking free of food blog norms, embracing simple recipes made from everyday ingredients, never leaving waste and embracing crowd-pleasing dishes to turn heads.

 What a joy it is to log onto What Katie Ate, the brainchild of Katie Quinn Davies.
 She’s a commercial photographer based in Sydney, who runs her food blog in her spare time.
 The love and passion for both food and photography is inspiring.
 The blog features simple, seasonal recipes, including much-loved classics and plenty of brand new mouth-watering dishes.
 Featuring Katie's gorgeous photography throughout, this blog is a feast for the eyes as well as the palate.
 What Katie Ate is a sophisticated mix of lifestyle, food and photography that marry up to our number one pick.